 Similar to other Musou/Warriors titles, Hyrule Warriors pits the player against scores of enemies in open battlefields.
-The debut trailer for the game depicts the player character Link engaging in battle with hordes of bokoblins and dispatching them with combinations of strikes, including the signature Musou Attack which is replacing the traditional spin-attack from the Zelda games.
+The player character can engage scores of enemies and dispatch them with combinations of strikes, including the signature Musou Attack.
 The game also implements the Zelda franchise's Z-targeting, allowing the player to lock on to specific enemies or parts of larger enemies.

 Additionally, the player has access to subweapons such as the Zelda franchise's standard bombs, which can be lobbed at enemies in rapid succession.
 The subweapons also have uses outside of combat, as well.
 For example, bombs can be used to clear passageways and uncover secrets, while the hookshot can be used to cross otherwise impassable gaps.